MileHacker Logo

 Budget Eateries & Street Food

 Mama Ntilie: Small, local, informal eateries ('mother with a plate'), provide genuine, home-style Tanzanian dishes at cheap prices.
-Street Food Stalls: Around markets and busy streets, offer quick snacks like samosas, mishkaki (skewered grilled meat), mandazi, and chips mayai (fries omelet).
+Street Food Stalls: Around markets and crowded streets, offer quick snacks like samosas, mishkaki (skewered grilled meat), mandazi, and chips mayai (fries omelet).

 • Look for busy locations for freshness.